Jonathan Powell (cricketer)

 Jonathan Christopher Powell (born 13 June 1979) is a former English cricketer.
 Powell was a right-handed batsman who bowled right-arm off break.
-He was born at Harold Wood, Essex.
+He was born at Harold Wood, Greater London.

-Powell made his debut for Essex in a List A match against Sussex in the 1996 AXA Equity and Law League.
+Powell made his debut for Essex in a List A match against Sussex in the 1996 Axa Equity & Law League.
 Following the 1996 season, he made Youth Test match debut England Under-19s against Pakistan Under-19s.
 He would go on to make five Youth Test appearances and nine Youth One Day International appearances between 1996 and 1998.
 His first-class debut for Essex came in the 1997 County Championship against Leicestershire, in what would be his only County Championship appearance.
 A further first-class appearances followed in February 1998 when he was called into the England A teams tour of Kenya and Sri Lanka, despite having played just the one first-class match.
 He appeared once on the tour against Sri Lanka A. No first-class appearances came in the 1998 English cricket season, it was in 1999 what he played his second and final first-class match for Essex against Cambridge University.

 His three first-class matches bought him little success with the ball, with Powell taking just a single first-class wicket (that of Leicestershire's David Millns).
 Having made his debut for Essex in the List A format of the game, he went on to make five further appearances in that format, all of which came in the 1997 AXA Life League.
 He had a little more success with the ball in this format, claiming 4 wickets in his 6 matches at an average of 31.25, with best figures of 2/10.

 Eventually leaving Essex at the end of the 2000 season, Powell played a single match for the Surrey Cricket Board in the 2001 MCCA Knockout Trophy against Oxfordshire.
 His brother, Mark, played List A cricket for Norfolk and the Minor Counties.